gokulm/BoltOn/docs/cqrs.md

             b.BoltOnAssemblies(GetType().Assembly);
             b.BoltOnEFModule();
             b.BoltOnMassTransitBusModule();
-            b.BoltOnCqrsModule(o => o.PurgeEventsToBeProcessed = true);
+            b.BoltOnCqrsModule(o => o.PurgeEventsToBeProcessed = false);
         });

-    It's handled using [`EventPurger`](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Cqrs/EventPurger.cs).
-You could write your own implementation of `IEventPurger` if the built-in purger do not satisfy your needs.
+    Purging is done in the `CqrsInterceptor` using a delegate that gets initialized in the `CqrsRepository`.

+* The processed events get persisted along with the read entity to mainly maintain *idempotency* i.e., the events that get dispatched more than once due to queue failure or events to processed purging failure may reach read side consumer more than once, so to prevent it, processed events get persisted so that before processing an event the collection can be checked.
+*  But, over a period of time, **ProcessedEvents** collection could bloat the read entity, so you could set CqrsOptions' **PurgeEventsProcessedBefore** to a TimeSpan while bootstrapping the application.
+Say you set it to TimeSpan.FromHours(12), all the events that were persisted before 12 hours will be purged.

+    Like this:

+        var serviceCollection = new ServiceCollection();
+        serviceCollection.BoltOn(b =>
+        {
+            b.BoltOnAssemblies(GetType().Assembly);
+            b.BoltOnEFModule();
+            b.BoltOnMassTransitBusModule();
+            b.BoltOnCqrsModule(c => c.PurgeEventsProcessedBefore = TimeSpan.FromHours(12));
+        });

-* In case if the RabbitMq is down, EventsToBeProcessed will get persisted along with the entity, but dispatching will fail, so it's better to write an utility to go over the write store periodically and dispatch all the unprocessed events in the EventsToBeProcessed collection of every entity.
-Or, implement some sort of [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html).
+* In case if the RabbitMq is down, dispatching will fail but EventsToBeProcessed will get persisted along with the entity; the next time when an event gets raised within the same entity, the failed events will be dispached.
-* Over a period of time, **ProcessedEvents** collection could bloat the read entity, so it's better to write an utility to clear them periodically.